Updated July 26, 2023

 Let us look at an example.
 Let’s assume a portfolio manager invests in the financial industry sector.
 But in the past few months, the prices of these stocks have been falling due to changes made by the Fed.
-According to his analysis, the shares are going to tumble further and might also lead to a crash.
-He is not looking at selling these stocks and want to keep them as per his client’s long term goal.
+According to his analysis, the shares will tumble further and might also lead to a crash.
+He is not looking at selling these stocks and wants to keep them as per his client’s long-term goal.

-But he realizes that he has not diversified his portfolio and has not managed any risk.
-He thinks of using assets with a negative correlation with the financial industries.
+But he realizes that he has not diversified his portfolio or managed any risk.
+So he thinks of using assets negatively correlated with the financial industries.
 Assets that have a negative correlation with stocks are gold.
-The portfolio manager then sells a portion of his investments in the financial sector and buys gold to take advantage of the negative correlation
+The portfolio manager then sells some of his investments in the financial sector and buys gold to exploit the negative correlation.

-If he is not keen at selling even a part of his portfolio the portfolio manager can also hedge his risk.
-Negative correlation can also be used for hedging purposes which in turn mitigates the risk.
-The manager can take offsetting positions, in this case, for example, he can take put options of the stocks of the financial services or even sell call options.
-Both of these are considered as negatively correlated assets
+If he is not keen on selling a part of his portfolio, the portfolio manager can hedge his risk.
+A negative correlation can also be used for hedging, mitigating the risk.
+The manager can take offsetting positions; in this case, for example, he can put options on the financial services stocks or even sell call options.
+Both of these are considered negatively correlated assets.

 Lara is an investor looking to add shares of Amazon or Apple to her portfolio.
 Her portfolio mainly tracks the stocks from the S&P 500.
-Before buying it she wants to do some analysis and look at stocks that will help her diversify her portfolio and most importantly not increase the systematic risk of her portfolio.
-In order to fulfill this, he plans to look at the correlation of both these stocks
+Before buying it, she wants to do some analysis and look at stocks that will help her diversify her portfolio and, most importantly, not increase the systematic risk of her portfolio.
+He plans to look at the correlation between these stocks to fulfill this.

-He finds out the prices of the last three years and calculates the correlation.
-The correlation of Apple with the index is -0.9 while her portfolio is -0.7.
-On the other hand correlation of Amazon with the index is 0.9 while with her portfolio is 0.2
+He finds the prices of the last three years and calculates the correlation.
+The correlation of Apple with the index is -0.9, while her portfolio is -0.7.
+On the other hand correlation of Amazon with the index is 0.9, while with her portfolio, it is 0.2

-Looking at the above, Lara decides to add Apple in her portfolio based on the negative correlation
+Looking at the above, Lara adds Apple to her portfolio based on the negative correlation.

-A finance student is given a sample of risk and return of multiple stocks and is asked to decide which one will be the best for his investor if he is given an opportunity to advise them.
+The instructor gives a finance student a sample of the risk and return of multiple stocks and asks them to determine which one will be the best for their investor if they are allowed to advise them.
 His client’s main goal is to mitigate risk and diversify his portfolio.
-He also has exposure to oil prices
+He also has exposure to oil prices.

-He looks at all these stocks and observes that the stock with the highest two returns ie 12% and 15% have a positive correlation with the portfolio.
+He looks at all these stocks and observes that the stocks with the highest two returns, i.e. 12% and 15%, positively correlate with the portfolio.
 He wonders if this is the right choice.
-However, he observes that the correlation of Facebook with the market is 1.0 that is perfectly correlated.
+However, he observes that the correlation of Facebook with the market is 1.0, which is perfectly correlated.
 Then he looks at the market performance of the last year of the S&P 500.

-Looking at the numbers he understands that the market has had a good last year due to a positive global outlook.
+Looking at the numbers, he understands the market had a good last year due to a positive global outlook.
 However, according to him, the current market conditions do not look the same.
-So if he buys Facebook and looking at the perfectly positive correlation, he concludes that when the market falls the price of this stock is also going to get hampered.
+So if he buys Facebook and looks at the perfectly positive correlation, he concludes that when the market falls, this stock’s price will also get hampered.
 He, therefore, does not choose Facebook to invest in

-Next, he looks at Shell, he is aware that the client has exposure to oil prices.
-With choosing this company there will no diversification benefits.
-Keeping that aside he checks for the correlation.
-The correlation of 0.6 means that when the market goes up the stock prices go up and vice versa.
-Looking at both these factors he does select shell
+Next, he looks at Shell; he knows that the client has exposure to oil prices.
+With choosing this company, there will be no diversification benefits.
+Keeping that aside, he checks for the correlation.
+The correlation of 0.6 means that when the market increases, the stock prices increase and vice versa.
+Looking at both these factors, he does the select shell.

-Next, he looks at Vistara, even though the return is not the highest but can provide great diversification benefits.
-First, since it is an airline company when it is negatively correlated to the oil exposure and second the correlation with the market is -1, which means that when the market price goes up the stock price goes down.
-Both of these things perfectly match his objective and therefore he selects Vistara
+Next, he looks at Vistara; even though the return is not the highest but can provide great diversification benefits.
+First, since it is an airline company when it is negatively correlated to oil exposure, and second, the correlation with the market is -1, which means that when the market price goes up, the stock price goes down.
+These things perfectly match his objective, so he selects Vistara.

-In this example, let us look at some actual real-world scenarios of negative correlation.
+In this example, let us look at some real-world scenarios of negative correlation.

 The most common example is the price of the bonds and interest rates.
-As the interest rate increases the price of the bond falls.
-In this case, the fixed interest bonds become worthless but the price of actual money has already gone up
+As the interest rate increases, the price of the bond falls.
+The fixed-interest bonds become worthless in this case, but the money price has already increased.

 One more classic example would be the price of oil and oil producers (BP, Shell).
 This is negatively correlated to the price of airline companies.

-The above ones are logical and can be related to however there are some different ones too.
+The above ones are logical and can be related; however, there are some different ones too.
 For example, The price of the potato chip makers vs the price of the potato.
 The oil price vs the share price of consumer discretionary companies.
-One logic can be that as the prices fall there is more income on hand or discretionary income in the hands of consumers to buy cosmetics and other products
+One logic can be that as the prices fall, there is more income on hand or discretionary income for consumers to buy cosmetics and other products.

-Another example is the price os the dollar vs the price of the debt of the emerging market.
-When the price of USD rises the ability of the emerging market countries to repay their debt back falls which in turn increases the chances of default.
-The correlation may not be perfectly negatively correlated
+Another example is the price of the dollar vs the price of the debt of the emerging market.
+When the price of USD rises, the ability of the emerging market countries to repay their debt back falls, which in turn increases the chances of default.
+The correlation may not be perfectly negatively correlated.

 There are both pros and cons of using the correlation method.
-However, while taking decisions it is important that they should not be taken in isolation and decision should be used based on the results of all the methods
+However, decisions mustn’t be taken in isolation, and a decision should be based on the results of all the methods.